stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Down OSDs
 =====================

-By default, two Ceph OSD Daemons from different hosts must report to the Ceph Monitors that another Ceph OSD Daemon is ``down`` before the Ceph Monitors acknowledge that the reported Ceph OSD Daemon is ``down``.
+By default, two Stone OSD Daemons from different hosts must report to the Stone Monitors that another Stone OSD Daemon is ``down`` before the Stone Monitors acknowledge that the reported Stone OSD Daemon is ``down``.
 But there is chance that all the OSDs reporting the failure are hosted in a rack with a bad switch which has trouble connecting to another OSD.
 To avoid this sort of false alarm, we consider the peers reporting a failure a proxy for a potential "subcluster"